Leading It Together

 Nantucket is blessed with many things: tranquility, history, and breathtaking beauty.
 A passionate and compassionate community with the tenacity to weather any storm.
 The amazingly talented set of volunteer leaders leading our hospital – and our campaign – are among the most passionate.
 Like the generous donors to the campaign, our fundraising and outreach team reflects generations of Nantucket residents, scattered across the island and across the country.
 Driven by passion, tenacity and a dedication to ensuring the future of health care on Nantucket

-Maureen Hackett, Campaign Chair since the beginning of the campaign, has transitioned to the role of Honorary Chair of the Campaign and continues to support Trustees Reed Chisholm and Jeanine Borthwick who have taken on the roles of co-chairs of the Board’s Development Committee.
+Maureen Hackett, Campaign Chair since the beginning of the campaign, has transitioned to the role of Honorary Chair of the Campaign and continues to support Trustee Melanie Sabelhaus who have taken on the roles of co-chairs of the Board’s Marketing and Development Committee.
 Bruce Percelay leads the current phase of our capital campaign to secure the future of the institution by creating an actual hospital campus complete with new housing for medical staff.

 A Message from Bruce Percelay, Chairman of the Capital Campaign

 “Thanks to an unprecedented island-wide effort, our capital campaign for the hospital part of our campus is now complete.
 We are now on the homestretch of our efforts to raise $20 million for a dedicated housing facility for traveling nurses, visiting specialists, consultants and a wide range of medical personnel.

 The shortage of quality affordable housing on Nantucket can best be described as critical.
 Virtually every institution on this island is feeling the effects of the lack of available housing within the budgets of their staffs and NCH is no exception.
 Without the ability to provide quality employee housing we simply cannot attract and retain the quality of talent we need to service what will be a cutting-edge medical facility.